Shouree/storm-http-framework/doc/04-BNF_Syntax/01-Syntax_Transforms.md

 ```

 We can also rewrite the grammar to utilize recursion and parameters, to illustrate how that
 works.
-In this particular case, we also use a token without binding it to a variable, wich generates
+In this particular case, we also use a token without binding it to a variable, which generates
 a variable with the name `<anonX>`, where `X` is an integer:

 ```